closeio/closeio-desktop-releases/README.md

 # Close Desktop Releases

-This repository contains releases for the Close.io macOS and Windows Desktop application.
+This repository contains releases for the Close macOS and Windows Desktop application.

 ## Cutting a release